 BusPlus is CDTA's version of Bus Rapid Transit (BRT), which is a service with enhanced features that improve operations and make it a more attractive travel option than conventional bus service.
 CDTA began operation of its first BusPlus line (Route #905 - Red Line) in April 2011 along the 17-mile stretch of NYS Route 5 between downtown Albany and downtown Schenectady.
-This service has been extremely successful since roll-out, with ridership growing by over 25% between 2011 and 2016.
-We plan to implement two more BusPlus lines by the early 2020's.
+This service has been extremely successful since roll-out, with ridership growing by over 25% in its first five years.
+We plan to implement two more BusPlus lines during this decade.